 - nearly one-third of very young children will have wheezing at some point.
 Over time, most of them will stop wheezing as their airways grow; however for others early wheezing can be a sign they will get asthma in later childhood or adult life.

 - it isn’t easy to measure how well a young child’s lungs are working.
-A peak flow meter is used for older children, but is unsuitable for children under the age of six.
+A peak flow meter is used for older children who are able to use it, but is unsuitable for children under the age of six.

 Inhalers for younger children

 Children under five will need to use an aerosol inhaler with a spacer.
 It’s important you and your child know the correct way to use their inhalers and spacers to ensure they are taking in all their asthma medicine.

 Click here to read more